choonkeat/dbmigrate/UPGRADE.md

 dbmigrate -up -no-lock
 ```

 **Why this change?** Cross-process locking prevents race conditions when multiple processes run migrations concurrently (e.g., multi-node deployments).
-SQLite does not support this, so you must acknowledge this limitation explicitly.
+SQLite and CQL do not support advisory locks, so you must acknowledge this limitation explicitly.

 **When is `-no-lock` safe?**
 - Local development